-I began regular, consistent yoga practice in 2001 during a challenging time in my life and never looked back.
-I studied at Samadhi Yoga for 5 years, mainly with Eiric Øvrid, and through the years I’ve been influenced by many interesting Seattle teachers including Jo Leffingwell, Linda Hiller and Denise Benitez.
-I found my way to The Hatha Yoga Center in 2007 and knew right away I was home.
-I completed my 200 hour teacher training with Bob and Ki in 2009, and have practiced and taught here since.
-I work as a clinic manager for a small family practice clinic in Ballard and find much inspiration in my work there, my 3 adolescent children, and in my volunteer work teaching yoga and mindfulness in prison for Yoga Behind Bars.
+I began regular, consistent yoga practice in 2001 during a challenging time in my life, I and never looked back.
+I practiced mainly at Samadhi Yoga for 5 years, with Eiric Øvrid as my regular teacher, and through the years I’ve been influenced by many interesting Seattle teachers including Jo Leffingwell, Linda Hiller and Denise Benitez.
+I found my way to The Hatha Yoga Center in 2007, and I knew right away I was home.
+I completed my 200 hour teacher training with Bob and Ki in 2009, and I have practiced and been a teacher here ever since.
+I worked as a clinic manager for a small family practice clinic in Ballard for 13 years and gained much inspiration and knowledge in my work there, in raising my three children and in my volunteer work teaching yoga and mindfulness in prison for Yoga Behind Bars since 2015.
 My yoga practice informs my life and my life informs my yoga practice.
 I believe that the path of yoga offers an abundance of superior and versatile tools and practices that are adaptable for every person, in every circumstance, and it is my passion and honor to share yoga with others, especially with those who may not be served elsewhere in the yoga community.

 After a lifetime of not stretching, at age 35 I took up yoga.
 I have been studying yoga for 18 years now and teaching for 12.
 I’ve found that if you stick with it and practice you can have a profound impact on your life.
 I have taught in many places throughout Seattle, including my home yoga studio.
 So come to class!